Our Clinic Team

 As Practice Manager, my day to day duties are concerned with operational and financial assessment and improvement, re-engineering processes and procedures to prepare for growth, strategic business planning and marketing, and building for the day when we are able to offer the same service to NHS patients.

-Outside of work I enjoy spending time with my wife Ania, and we are both teachers of yoga and meditation.
+Outside of work I enjoy riding Blood Bikes for SERV Norfolk, and spending time with my wife Ania – we are both teachers of yoga and meditation.

 Martine Lofty – Administrator & Receptionist